paritytech/polkadot-staking-miner/README.md

 This is a re-write of the [staking miner](https://github.com/paritytech/polkadot/tree/master/utils/staking-miner) using [subxt](https://github.com/paritytech/subxt) to avoid hard dependency to each runtime version.

+The miner can work with two kinds of nodes:

+- **multi-phase (legacy)** , targeting the multi-phase, single paged election provider pallet
+- **multi-block (experimental) **, targeting the multi-phase, multi-block election provider pallet.

+The legacy path is intended to be temporary until all chains are migrated to multi-page staking (`asset-hub`).
+Once that occurs, we can remove the legacy components and rename the experimental monitor command to `monitor`.

-The binary itself embeds [static metadata](./artifacts/metadata.scale) to generate a rust codegen at compile-time that [subxt provides](https://github.com/paritytech/subxt).
+The binary itself embeds [legacy](./artifacts/metadata.scale) and [multi-block static metadata](./artifacts/multi_block.scale) to generate a rust codegen at compile-time that [subxt provides](https://github.com/paritytech/subxt).

-Runtime upgrades are handled by the polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallets `pallet-election-provider-multi-phase` or `frame_system`.
+Runtime upgrades are handled by the polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallets `pallet-election-provider-multi-phase`, `pallet-election-provider-multi-block` or `frame_system`.

 Because detecting breaking changes when connecting to a RPC node when using `polkadot-staking-miner` is hard, this repo performs daily integration tests